deepvyas/deepvyas.github.io/experience.md

 *Aug 2021 - Jan 2024*

-I work as a part of a team called Azure Data Modernisation, which was established with a mission to build tools and services to help customers modernise (migrate or hybridly manage) their data workloads in a cloud native way and bring them to [Azure](https://azure.microsoft.com/en-in/product-categories/databases/) to make them ready for the new normal of building software on-cloud.
+I worked as a part of a team called Azure Data Modernisation, which was established with a mission to build tools and services to help customers modernise (migrate or hybridly manage) their data workloads in a cloud native way and bring them to [Azure](https://azure.microsoft.com/en-in/product-categories/databases/) to make them ready for the new normal of building software on-cloud.

 We have been working on developing migration services to help customer(s) assess, plan and move their RDBMS databases from on-prem/self hosted to Azure with the focus being on building solutions for bringing customers to Azure SQL offerings. (all PaaS, IaaS and [hybrid-management](https://learn.microsoft.com/en-us/sql/sql-server/azure-arc/connect?view=sql-server-ver16&tabs=windows) offerings.)